Recovery after Nuss procedure

-In the first 3 month after Nuss procedure (pectus surgery) there are certain precautions to take.
+In the first 3 month after a Nuss procedure (pectus surgery) there are certain precautions to take.
 Read about pain-relieve, sick leave, restricted activities and rehabilitation.

 Pain after Nuss procedure